Ideal Toy Company: 1903–1939

+One of Ideal's most lasting products was Betsy Wetsy, introduced in 1934 and in production for more than 50 years.
+The doll was named after the daughter of Abraham Katz, the head of the company.
+Ideal, via the Betsy Wetsy doll, was also one of the first doll manufacturers to produce an African American version of a popular doll.
+In 2003, the Toy Industry Association named Betsy Wetsy to its Century of Toys List, a compilation commemorating the 100 most memorable and most creative toys of the 20th century.
+Debuting in 1934, the Shirley Temple doll was Ideal's best-selling doll.
+The company followed this with licensed Disney dolls and a Judy Garland doll.

+1940–1969

-During World War II, the company's value rose from $2 million all the way to $11 million.
-The company's dolls were so popular during the post–World War II baby boom era, they began selling dolls under license in Canada, Australia, the United Kingdom, and Brazil.
+During World War II, the company's value rose from $2 million to $11 million.
+The company began selling dolls under license in Canada, Australia, the United Kingdom, and Brazil in the post–World War II baby boom era.

+Two cosmetics-based doll series were launched after World War II: Toni was introduced at the end of the 1940s, and the Miss Revlon series followed in the 1950s.
+Doll designer, Judith Albert, worked for Ideal Toy Company from 1960 to 1982.

 Key Ideal employees during the 1950s, '60s, and '70s were Lionel A. Weintraub and Joseph C. Winkler.
 Weintraub, the son-in-law of Abraham Katz, joined the company in 1941 and rose to become president, chairman of the board, and chief executive officer.
 Winkler joined Ideal in 1956, rising to vice president by 1971.
+Master sculptor, Vincent J. DeFilippo spent 27 years creating dolls for Ideal.
+Some of the company's most popular dolls during this period were Tammy (1962–1966), Flatsy dolls (1969–1973), Crissy (1969–1974), and Tressy (1970–1972).

+Ideal had a hobby division in the 1950s, then shifted from that to games in 1962.

 In 1951, Ideal partnered with its competitors the American Character Doll Company and the Alexander Doll Company to establish the United States-Israeli Toy and Plastic Corporation.
-The company was created to produce material for toys in Israel and the U.S. Ideal CEO Abraham Katz was named president of the new company.
+The company was created to produce material for toys in Israel; the U.S. Ideal CEO, Abraham Katz, was named president of the new company.

+In 1953, Ideal won the licensing rights to produce the U.S. Forest Service's Smokey Bear.
+They kept their licensing until 1968 when the U.S. Forest Service switched to Knickerbocker.

+In 1966, Ideal released toy puppets of Muppet characters, including Kermit the Frog and Rowlf the Dog.

+In 1968, Ideal joined the New York Stock Exchange.

 In 1968, the American Character Doll Company filed for bankruptcy, and Ideal acquired the defunct company's dyes, patents, and trademarks, as well as specific products like the "Tressy" Gro-Hair doll.

+1970–1999

+By the early 1970s, 30% of the company's sales were games such as Mouse Trap and Hands Down.